Boncuklu Tarla: Architecture

 Surrounding the Communal building at Boncuklu Tarla three other sub rectangular building were uncovered.
-They were named Strata II, III and VII and all measured between 8–10 metres in length and 4–5 metres in width.
-Stratum II has entirely independent walls while Stratum II and VII both share common walls with the communal building to the west and east, respectively.
+They were named Strata II, III, and VII and all measured between 8–10 metres in length and 4–5 metres in width.
+Stratum III has entirely independent walls while Strata II and VII both share common walls with the communal building to the west and east, respectively.
 The excavation has uncovered that the three structures also have buttresses at the front of their entrances, near the angle of the wall course.
 Beaten and smoothed over earth makes up the floor of the three buildings.

 Two circular buildings have been found at Boncuklu Tarla.
-These structures also share the beaten floor and buttress features that the sub rectangular buildings have, however, some parts also contain pebbled flooring.
+These structures also share the beaten floor and buttress features that the sub rectangular buildings have; however, some parts also contain pebbled flooring.
 Both the circular structures have extensions off their entrances, one rectangular and the other circular.
-The building located to the North named is Stratum IV and the other, situated to the west, is named Stratum VI.
+The building located to the North is named Stratum IV and the one to the west Stratum VI.